 So, who are these bold, brave, badass women that are changing our lives?

 One day, back in 1935, Leona Chalmers filed a remarkable patent: a rubber cup that revolutionized the world of menstruation.
-Her paradigm-busting invention was inspired from her days of being an actor and not having a period product that could keep up with her grueling schedule.
+Her paradigm-busting invention was inspired by her days of being an actor and not having a period product that could keep up with her grueling schedule.
 Back in the day when we dare not say the words “menstruation” or “vagina” (I mean, come on, it’s not ladylike 🙄 ), Chalmers evangelized for a pad and tampon-free world.
-Her patent challenged notions of “feminine hygiene” and helped us open the evolving doors to alternative period products to help us slay our every day.
+Her patent challenged notions of “feminine hygiene” and helped us open the revolving doors to alternative period products to help us slay our every day.

 If you didn’t know it already, YOU are a bold, brave, badass woman.
 You inspire us every day by just doing you.
 You help us create a powerful force of women who aren’t afraid of taking on the radical concept of self-care, and who aren’t afraid of loving their bodies.
-For far too long women have been shamed for their monthly cycles; and, because we truly see ourselves through you, we continue to create innovative and empowering period products for women.
-We created Flex because you deserve a body-safe alternative period product.
+For far too long, women have been shamed for their monthly cycles; and, because we truly see ourselves through you, we continue to create innovative and empowering period products for women.
+We created Flex because you deserve a body-safe period product.

 As we take this month to honor all of the bold, brave, and badass women in our lives who empower us every day to be innovators, advocates, and educators (again, we seriously need more than one month), let’s take a moment to celebrate our bodies and our periods.

 Self-care is a powerful act; we deserve safe period products.
 Vaginas are amazing!
 We are not ashamed to admit it.
 That is why Flex was created for you.
 Period!